Mental Health and Counseling Services on a Sliding Scale for residents of Denton County

 First Offender and At-Risk Kids Program

 Family Counseling for adolescents referred by area police departments, courts and schools

-    Youth and Family Counseling's First Offender Program has a proven track record of success over its 35 year history.
-Studies conducted by the cities of Lewisville and Highland Village show that the vast majority of participants do not get arrested a second time, and our program has been duplicated in other cities throughout the state.
+Youth and Family Counseling's First Offender Program has a proven track record of success over its 35-year history.
+Studies conducted by the cities of Lewisville and Highland Village demonstrate that the majority of participants do not get arrested a second time, and our program has been duplicated in other cities throughout the state.

 DBT is a skill-based model with four primary modules: Mindfulness, Interpersonal Effectiveness, Emotion Regulation, and Distress Tolerance.
 The teens in the THRIVE group have made such progress, many have opted to return more than once.